nfarina/homebridge-tesla/README.md

 _If_ you define a value for `chargePort`, it will expose a separate Lock service for the charge port.
 You should pick a unique name for this lock, like "Charge Port" in the example above.

+_If_ you define a value for `charge`, it will expose a separate Switch service to see or toggle the Charging state.
+You should pick a unique name for this lock, like "Charge" in the example above.

+_If_ you define a value for `home`, it will expose a separate Contact service to signal that the Tesla is home.
+You should pick a unique name for this lock, like "Home" in the example above.
+Also specificy the latitude and longitude for this to work.

 _If_ you define a value for `waitMinutes`, you can control the amount of time the plugin will wait for the car to wake up.
 The default is one minute.